by Dimitri Van Gaever

 Be loyal to brand colors

 Next to conveying certain emotions, carefully chosen colors that are consistently used within a brand’s marketing efforts (including direct mail) create a sense of unity.
-By choosing brand colors as your direct mail’s most prominent colors, consumers will not only remember the mail better but also associate the company who sent it with stability and reliability.
+By choosing brand colors as your direct mail’s most prominent colors, consumers will not only remember the mail better but also associate the company that sent it with stability and reliability.

 Mind the demographics